Scholarships and Bursaries

 Thanks to the generosity of University College alumni, we are able to offer financial support to recognise our students’ extraordinary work and achievements and help them reach their full potential.
 The support available is broadly divided into help for current and prospective University College students.

-Hardship support, awards and bursaries help to address any unexpected financial difficulties and create co-curricular and academic engagement opportunities.
+Access & opportunities support, awards and bursaries help to address any unexpected financial difficulties and create co-curricular and academic engagement opportunities.
 They also help to recognise our students’ achievement and involvement in College life.

 We are also delighted to be able to offer a small number of competitive scholarships, which are open to incoming students and those wishing to continue their education.